 Competition Guidelines

-During the year we have ten competitions that all club members can enter.
+During the year we have regular competitions that all club members can enter.
 These competitions are listed HERE.
 Some club competitions are similar to the Scottish Association of Writers (SAW) annual competitions, and you may wish to use the same piece of work to enter both.

 To ensure complete anonymity in the competitions, each entrant chooses a single word pseudonym.
 Only the Competition Secretary knows the true names – the adjudicating judge is never aware who has written which entry.
+Entrants should use a different pseudonym for every competition they enter.

 Adjudicators are chosen for their skill and experience in the genre being judged, and are asked to provide feedback on each entry.
 Entering competitions is always a positive step to improving your writing because your work will be independently reviewed.